 Assuming that you do NOT have a dry mouth during the daytime, we can rule out most of the more common dry mouth causes.

 The most common cause of dry mouth, by far, is medications prescribed by a doctor, although some non-prescription drugs can also make your mouth feel dry.

-So if you are not getting a dry mouth through the day, we can safely say that it's not medication that's causing your dry mouth at night.
+So if you are NOT getting a dry mouth through the day, we can safely say that it's UNLIKELY to be a MEDICATION that's causing your dry mouth at night.

-BUT if you are taking a medication to help you sleep, then sometimes you can sleep so soundly and are so relaxed that you end up breathing though your mouth.
+BUT if you are taking a medication to help you SLEEP, then sometimes you can sleep so soundly and are so relaxed that your jaw muscles relax too, so your mouth sags open when you are asleep, and you end up breathing though your mouth.

-It's not the medication itself that gives you a dry mouth.
+It's important to understand that it's not the medication itself that gives you a dry mouth.
 It's the fact that you are so deeply asleep that your mouth falls open, and you are mouth-breathing.
 In this case, it's the indirect effect of the medication.

 Let me repeat that: mouth-breathing is what causes dry mouth at night.

 To get the best dry mouth relief, we need to pin down why you are breathing through your mouth at night.